 We are not to critically scrutinize God’s actions according to our finite perspectives of goodness, love, righteousness, and justice.
 We are to let him define for us what is good, loving, righteous, and just.

 Also Related: How to Hear God’s Voice Clearly:12 Proven Ways.

-What does it cost us to put our lives, our plans, our loved ones, our desires, our future, our finances, our careers… into His hands?
-What do we have to give up in order to give in to His control?
+What does it cost us to put our lives, our plans, our loved ones, our desires, everything we own….into His hands?
+What do we have to give up to give in to His control?

 These two Bible portion encourages us to trust God and place everything in His hand everything in His hands “The works of his hands are truth and justice; all His instructions are trustworthy.”

 Psalm 111:7 “Fear of man will prove to be a snare, but whoever trusts in the Lord is kept safe.” – Proverbs 29:25 also made mention of trusting God’s control.
 That way, one can trust God.